fathurwithyou/Pengenalan-Komputasi/README.md

-# Pengenalan-Komputasi
+# Pengenalan Komputasi
-Contains Pengenalan Komputasi stuffs such as modul, TP, etc.
+Contains Pengenalan Komputasi stuffs such as modul, TP, the solution to every problem, etc.